Assam AHSEC Result 2022 (Out): Check Important Details

 ---|---|

 It is essential to emphasise the importance of sleeping early, waking up early, eating a nutritious meal, and then studying.
-Staying up late and fretting over unproductive times are both bad ideas; you’ve got this – keep preparing for the big day.
-Allow yourself an hour or two to relax and forget about your exams.
-Read, sleep, play, or do whatever else you can think of to take your mind off your exams.
+Staying up late and fretting over unproductive times are both bad ideas.
+Allow yourself an hour or two to relax every day.

 For example, if you find Mathematics challenging but English easy, start your study day by reading a chapter or two from your NCERT literary textbook for English or start with anything you deem simple.